qihangZH/nlptoolkits/README.md

 The OCR may also depends on OCR for pdf reading need firstly use pdf2image to convert to files like JPEG or PNG(default).
 More info please refer to https://github.com/Belval/pdf2image

+### stanford nlp
+This is a to do project.
+Old version use Java, but now it is a torch version(prepare to).

 ## references